Cpergom2409/Automatic-OpenLDAP-and-phpLDAPadmin-installation/README.md

 This is a bash script that automatically installs and configures openldap and phpLDAPadmin, being only necessary to enter the domain name and password of the same.

-# ¡¡¡Only tested on Debian 12 Bookworm!!!
+# ¡¡¡Only tested on Debian 12 Bookworm and Ubuntu 24.04.1 LTS!!!

 # Steps prior to the execution of the script